 I think these signs are pretty self-explanatory, but I’m going to break it down for you just in case.

 Firstly, you will never, ever be able to get it right if someone is unwilling or unable to communicate clearly what they want from you.
 Garbage in, garbage out.
 It’s that simple.
 When someone gives you incomplete or unsatisfactory answers – intentionally or otherwise – you simply won’t have the tools to create work they’ll be happy with.

 Secondly, if someone is already taking ages to get back to you at this early stage, it’s likely this is symptomatic of a bigger problem.

 Finally – and most importantly – if a prospective client is unable to appreciate the value you bring to the equation, there’s a good chance they’ll feel like they’re spending too much money for what they’re getting in return.
 This will make them feel resentful and prone to quibbling on everything, including your invoice.

 These red flags should make you turn the project down faster than you can say Jack Robinson.

 Even with enquiries that look legit, though, it’s still worth investing five or ten minutes to do some research before you hit the reply button.

 Google the person who contacted you and the business name (if you know it).
 See what turns up.
 Look out for any negative news on their financial situation or whether they’re associated with known scams.
-Also look them up on Manta (this is worth doing just to see if they can afford to pay your rates).

 Even better, why not get personal and suggest a quick Skype call to discuss the project?
 That way, you can speak face-to-face, get to know each other better and build a real personal relationship.
 This will lead to a much more productive and fulfilling business relationship for both of you.